Mzhdi/stock_prediction_RealTime/README.md

 2. Sign in to your Power BI account or create one if you don't have an account.

-3. Import the provided Power BI file (`stock_prediction_dashboard.pbix`) into your Power BI workspace.
+3. Import the provided Power BI file (`Stock_Dashboard.pbix`) into your Power BI workspace.

 4. Customize the dashboard and reports as needed.